hetalang/heta-specifications/docs/modules.md

 |2| 1 | comp1 | Compartment | a; b; c | 1 | true |
 |3| 1 | comp2 | Compartment | a; b | comp1*2 | |

-This table is equivalent to Heta code
+When loaded with `include {source: table.xlsx, type: table, sheet: 0};` this table is equivalent to Heta code:

 ```heta
 comp1 @Compartment {tags: [a, b, c], boundary: true} .= 1;